Kamouyiaraki/Shiny_UNITE/Tutorial.md

 ### Goal
 This Shiny app checks which species from a list (e.g., UK lichens, NBN fungi) are represented in the UNITE database of ITS fungal sequences and optionally integrates GBIF/NBN synonym data.

+✅ Uses only one input file (user uploads a taxon list CSV).

+✅ Allows user to select the taxon name and taxon ID columns from that file.

+✅ Checks if taxon names and synonyms (from within that same file) are found in the selected UNITE database version.

+✅ Does not allow the user to upload a second synonym file.

+✅ Provides a clean UI, summary, and downloadable output.

 ### What You'll Need

 - R & RStudio installed